-Young Aussies are buying shares over property and coming out on top
+Why young Aussies are buying shares over property

 Many Australians, especially younger generations, feel they have missed the property boom.
 Even with interest rates at rock bottom, there is much angst surrounding the affordability of owning your own home.
 But the trend towards share market investing as a wealth creation strategy is growing given the relative affordability and accessibility compared to residential property.